Red double-decker buses and cars on a road in front of Big Ben and the Houses of Parliament under a clear blue sky.

 About London

-Multi-cultural melting pot of thriving cultural and entertainment filled exuberance
+A multi-cultural melting pot of thriving cultural and entertainment-filled exuberance

 Hotels in London